Plaza Theatre (Atlanta): 1939 - 2006

-Designed by architect George Harwell Bond, the Plaza Theatre opened on December 23, 1939, as an art deco cinema and live theater space.
-It was the neighborhood cinema for the Druid Hills, Virginia Highland and Poncey-Highland neighborhoods of Atlanta.
-It is an anchor of the Briarcliff Plaza on Ponce de Leon Avenue, Atlanta's first shopping center with off-street parking.
+Designed by architect George Harwell Bond, the Plaza Theatre opened on December 23, 1939, as an art deco cinema and live theatre space.
+It was the neighbourhood cinema for the Druid Hills, Virginia Highland, and Poncey-Highland neighbourhoods of Atlanta.
+It is an anchor of the Briarcliff Plaza on Ponce de Leon Avenue, Atlanta's first shopping centre with off-street parking.
 The first film screened was the Joan Crawford-Norma Shearer vehicle The Women.

 Several "big films" had second runs at the Plaza Theatre after having played their roadshow release downtown.
 Among them were Around the World in 80 Days (1956) and King of Kings (1961).

-In the 1970s, the Plaza became an X-rated adult cinema and live burlesque theatre, screening such risqué fare as Teeny Buns and Swinging Sorority, until the entire shopping center was renovated by owner at the time, Robert Griffith.
+In the 1970s, the Plaza became an X-rated adult cinema and live burlesque theatre, screening such risqué fare as Teeny Buns and Swinging Sorority and live shows that on occasion featured Chesty Morgan, until the entire shopping center was renovated by owner at the time, Robert Griffith.

 In 1983, movie theatre entrepreneur George LeFont bought the theatre and renovated the 1000-seat space by converting the balcony area into a second auditorium.
 The LeFont era witnessed an influx of independent, foreign, and art-house movies that would become the norm from 1983 to the present.
 The 1990s and 2000s witnessed a financial struggle for the Plaza, and the theatre was put up for sale in 2006.